YASHSAWANTTT/YASHSAWANTTT/README.md

 ## How I Like to Work

-- I move fast, but I don’t ship things I wouldn’t trust myself
+- I move fast but I don’t ship things I wouldn’t trust myself
 - I care about systems that **explain themselves**, especially when AI is involved
-- I’m comfortable jumping across frontend, backend, infra, and AI in the same day
+- I am comfortable jumping across frontend, backend, infra, and AI in the same day
 - I do my best work in **early-stage, high-ownership environments**
+- I also have a newfound obsession with running, so might grad you to run sooner or later

 ---